 They offer new customers a free domain name, as well as the ability to install WordPress (we’ll talk about this later) in one click.
 In other words, you can have everything you need to set your online business up in under 5 minutes for less than $5 per month.

 So, how do you get started?

 First of all, you need to go to the Bluehost website, click get started now and create your account.
 You’ll be able to claim your free domain name on the following pages.

 On the ‘Create your account’ page you’ll need to decide which hosting package you want.
 For most people, the most affordable option is absolutely fine.
 The more expensive services are designed for websites that already receive a large amount of traffic.
 You can always upgrade later when your website starts to generate a lot of visitors.

 You can also untick all of the bells and whistles.

 Once you’ve created your account and have registered your free domain name you should be able to log in to your control panel shown below.
 From here, you want to look for the button that says ‘Install WordPress’, which I’ve circled in red.

 From here it should be nice and intuitive.
 Just follow the instructions until you reach this page where you can click install.

-After the installation has completed, you can then visit www.yourwebsite.com/wp-admin/ (just add /wp-admin/) to the end of your domain name.
-Usually this works instantly, but sometimes it can take a few hours for everything to propagate.
+After the installation has been completed, you can then visit www.yourwebsite.com/wp-admin/ (just add /wp-admin/) to the end of your domain name.
+Usually, this works instantly, but sometimes it can take a few hours for everything to propagate.